panasenco/dbt-devcontainer-demo-template/README.md

     ```
     meltano run tap-csv target-postgres
     ```
-    Then log into adminer at http://localhost:8080 and go to database `postgres`.
+    Then log into Adminer at http://localhost:8080 and go to database `postgres`.
 You should now see a new schema `tap_csv` with your table in it.
+4. You can now declare your sources in your dbt project in `demo/transform`.
+To update docs, run `meltano invoke dbt-postgres:docs-generate`.
+The updated documentation will be available at http://localhost:8081.
+To run the transformations, run `meltano invoke dbt-postgres:run`.
+To run your tests, run `meltano invoke dbt-postgres:test`.
+Query your table data in Adminer at http://localhost:8080.